SWURPG

 Using LEGO for SWURPG Gameplay

-LEGO is one of the easiest and most fun ways to bring SWURPG sessions to life.
+LEGO is a great way to bring SWURPG sessions to life.
 You don't need custom miniatures, expensive terrain, or a dedicated crafting workshop — just the bricks you already have.
-With a small collection of minifigs, plates, and vehicles, you can instantly transform any SWURPG encounter into a cinematic, tactile, and incredibly dynamic experience.
+With a small collection of minifigs, plates, and vehicles, you can turn any SWURPG encounter into a tactile, dynamic experience.

 LEGO naturally supports improvisation: want a speeder?
 Build one.
 Need a cliff, bunker, or starship corridor?
 Snap something together in five minutes.
 It's visual storytelling at its best, and it makes battles clearer, movement more intuitive, and roleplay moments more vivid.

-On this page, you'll learn how to use LEGO for character representation, scale, terrain, vehicles, and multi-level environments.
+On this page, you'll learn how to use LEGO for character representation, weapon loadouts, scale, terrain, and complete encounter setups.

 How LEGO Enhances SWURPG